milge/lilblog/README.md

 HTML doesn't always play nice in JSON strings.
 [There are a few things that need to be done to prepare HTML to be saved to JSON.](http://www.thorntech.com/2012/07/4-things-you-must-do-when-putting-html-in-json/)

 If you have a HTML post that needs to be added, write out your post in HTML.
 [Then use this tool to convert your HTML to a JSON-safe string.](https://milge.github.io/html2jsons.html) The generated output will work in JSON.

-###TODO:
-Break out json file into chunks for performance for larger sites.

-Refactor jquery functionality into native javascript.

-"No Search Results Found" message.